 The A96 plays an important strategic role in the regional economy of the north-east of Scotland, connecting people to employment and education opportunities as well as providing businesses with access to the labour market.
-Traffic modelling suggests this package would reduce the time lost due to congestion and delay experienced by general traffic across the whole corridor by less than 1% in both the 'With Policy' and 'Without Policy' scenarios in 2045.
+Traffic modelling suggests this package would reduce both the time lost due to congestion and delay experienced by general traffic by less than 1% in both the 'With Policy' and 'Without Policy' scenarios, in 2045.
 Though minor in relation to the whole corridor, reducing the impact of congestion may induce confidence in the reliability of the trunk road network and encourage inclusive growth in the region.

-Industries such as food and drink production and agriculture, forestry and fishing are prominent in the area and rely on the A96 for the movement of goods to maintain business productivity.
-Traffic modelling undertaken indicates that this package is anticipated to reduce time lost due to congestion and delay to business vehicles by less than 1% compared to the 'without package' scenario in both the 'With Policy' Scenario and 'Without Policy' Scenario, in 2045, suggesting minor improvements for the reliability of commercial traffic on the A96 Trunk Road, which can be critical for those industries that transport perishable goods, such as food and drink that equates to over £100m of goods annuallyxlii.
+Industries such as food and drink production, and agriculture, forestry and fishing are prominent in the area and rely on the A96 for the movement of goods to maintain business productivity.
+Traffic modelling undertaken indicates that this package is anticipated to reduce both time lost to congestion and delay to business vehicles by less than 1% compared to the 'without package' scenario in both the 'With Policy' and 'Without Policy' scenarios, in 2045.
+This suggests minor improvements would be anticipated for the reliability of commercial traffic on the A96 Trunk Road, which can be critical for those industries that transport perishable goods, such as food and drink that equates to over £100m of goods annually!

-The improvement to rail linespeed and provision of bus priority infrastructure within this package are likely to have a positive impact on this objective.
-Public transport improvements would aim to reduce journey times and improve reliability of services, whilst also improving sustainable access to labour markets and key centres of employment, education and training, particularly for those from more deprived households and those who are less likely to own a car.
-However, the Scottish Index of Multiple Deprivation (SIMD) across the A96 corridor indicates that deprivation tends to be relatively low, particularly in rural areas.
-There are areas that exhibit varying degrees of deprivation within the cities at either end of the A96 corridor and in most of the larger towns along the route, therefore the corridor-wide rail improvements would benefit people in these areas.
-Further information on the deprivation profile of the corridor is presented in the A96 Corridor Review Case for Changexliii.
+The improvement to rail linespeed and improved passenger interchange facilities elements of this package are likely to have a positive impact on this objective.
+Public transport improvements would aim to reduce rail journey times and improve passenger experience through enhanced facilities.
+These interventions are also anticipated to improve sustainable access to labour markets and key centres of employment, education and training, particularly for those from more deprived households and those who are less likely to own a car.
+The Scottish Index of Multiple Deprivation (SIMD) across the A96 corridor indicates that deprivation tends to be relatively low.
+However, there are areas that exhibit varying degrees of deprivation within the cities at either end of the A96 corridor and in most of the larger towns along the route who may travel longer distances and have reasonable access to a rail station.
+Further information on the deprivation profile of the corridor is presented in the A96 Corridor Review Case for Changeii.

-Modelling undertaken using the NaPTAT indicates that this package would improve public transport access to existing jobs located in the study area, particularly within Aberdeenshire, as shown in the map in Figure A.5 in Annex A. NaPTAT Maps.
+Modelling undertaken using the NaPTAT indicates that this package would improve public transport access to existing jobs located in the study area, particularly within Aberdeenshire, as shown by the map in Figure A.5 in Annex A. NaPTAT Maps.